giyu51/giyu51/README.md

 ## Areas of Expertise 💪

-- **Computer Vision**: My expertise in this domain involves working with libraries like OpenCV (cv2) to process images and videos, extract valuable insights, and implement various computer vision algorithms.
+- 📷 **Computer Vision**: My expertise in this domain involves working with libraries like OpenCV (cv2) to process images and videos, extract valuable insights, and implement various computer vision algorithms.

-- **Deep Learning**: I have a strong foundation in Deep Learning, where I leverage TensorFlow to design and train sophisticated neural networks, including convolutional neural networks (CNNs), recurrent neural networks (RNNs), and more.
+- :computer: **Deep Learning**: I have a strong foundation in Deep Learning, where I leverage TensorFlow to design and train sophisticated neural networks, including convolutional neural networks (CNNs), recurrent neural networks (RNNs), and more.

 - **Kivy**: As an experienced developer in the Kivy framework, I also create interactive and cross-platform applications with rich user interfaces.